Blog

 Leet speak was popularized before the Internet became widely accessible, back when tech enthusiasts mingled on bulletin board systems (BBS) -- similar to our Reddit forums today.

-The BBS community hosted a vibrant hacker culture, with users forming their own elite groups of computer nerds.
+The BBS community hosted a vibrant hacker culture, with users forming their own elite groups of computer techies.
 These users were called “leets” (slang for “elites”).
 Leet speak later became popular among gamers, with the most revered members called HaXXors or H4XXors.

 You’ll want to avoid leet speak, however, and here’s why: While leet speak makes passwords significantly more complex, hackers have become privy to their use and have developed specialized programs to crack them.